 These seven steps are complex rules that encompass a personal finance blueprint that has worked for many Ramsey followers, but they are not easy and not without some criticism.
 Dave’s steps are rigid with a one-size-fits-all approach that may not be appropriate for everyone.
 Like diet plans, he prefers behavior modification over specifics, like math.

 While we believe these are smart moves for most people, we will point out where we differ or raise questions.
 We will explain each step in turn and provide our thoughts.

 How do the seven baby steps work?
 You must complete each step completely before moving on to the next step.
-If you are on step 2, which focuses on debt payoffs, and you were hit with an emergency and needed money from the emergency account, you will have to go back to Step 1 and refill the fund to $1,000.
+If you are on Step 2, which focuses on debt payoffs, and you were hit with an emergency and needed money from the emergency account, you must go back to Step 1 and refill the fund to $1,000.
 There are rare exceptions to this rule.

 Our Pros & Cons of Dave Ramsey’s 7 Baby Steps